ki-editor/ki-editor/docs/docs/normal-mode/selection-modes/local-global/text-search.md

 Keybinding: `x`

-This is based on Rust-flavored regex.
+This is powered by the [Fancy Regex](https://github.com/fancy-regex/fancy-regex) engine, where features such as look-around and backtracking are supported.

 <TutorialFallback filename="regex"/>